We check out the latest vintage of the Kirkland Signature Toscana from Costco.

 From the bottle:

-A fresh and delicate red wine, showing flavors of wild herb, ripe cherry and raspberry.
-An elegant wine supported by firm tannins and a velvety smooth finish.
+Kirkland Signature Toscana is a fresh and delicate red wine that shows flavors of wild herb, ripe cherry and raspberry.
+This elegant wine is supported by firm tannins and a velvety smooth finish.

 “The truest natural expression of the Tuscan energy.”